gdoerr/CssInliner/README.md

 * Add support for email platforms other than Mandrill
 * Set up on CI service like **Travis CI**
 * Publish artifacts to Maven Central
+* Publish to Mandrill from Preview and Command Line
+* Integrate with github for storage of template source

 # Acknowledgements
 * [Jsoup HTML Parser](https://github.com/jhy/jsoup)